-You can access BigQuery by using a web UI or a command-line tool, or by making calls to the BigQuery REST API using a variety of client libraries such as Java, PHP or Python.
+You can access BigQuery by using a web UI or a command-line tool, or by making calls to the BigQuery REST API using a variety of client libraries such as Java, .NET, or Python.
 There are also a variety of third-party tools that you can use to interact with BigQuery, such as visualizing the data or loading the data.

 Projects are top-level containers in Google Cloud Platform.
 They store information about billing and authorized users, and they contain BigQuery data.
 Each project has a friendly name and a unique ID.

-Tables contain your data in BigQuery, along with a corresponding table schema that describes field names, types, and other information.
-BigQuery also supports views, virtual tables defined by a SQL query.
+Tables contain your data in BigQuery.
+Each table has a schema that describes field names, types, and other information.
+BigQuery supports the following table types: